 Rosacea is a chronic skin disease that causes facial redness.
 Rosacea appears mainly in adults.
 Light-skinned people who tend to flush are most often affected.
 It is made worse with sun exposure, heat, or by eating spicy foods, drinking alcohol, or getting embarrassed.
 Rosacea is rarely a health risk.
-But the symptoms of this disease can hurt your self-image.
+But the symptoms of this disease can be painful and hurt your self-image.
 If you have rosacea, know that treatment and self-care can help.

 No one knows what causes rosacea.
 Heredity, flushing, and the presence of mites or bacteria may play a role.
 Increased blood flow in the facial skin may be involved.
 So may the use of some medications.
-Rosacea has four main types of symptoms that affect the skin.
+Rosacea has 4 main types of symptoms that affect the skin.
 They are described below.
 Some people with rosacea also have problems with their eyes.
 Your eyelids may be red, and you may feel as though there is sand in your eyes.
 From day to day, symptoms can come and go.
 They may worsen or improve.
 They can usually be managed with proper treatment and self-care.

 The central region of the face often flushes.
 This includes the cheeks, chin, forehead, and nose.
 The color can range from pink to red.
 Flushing can often include a burning sensation in the skin, rather than itching.
 The flushing can come and go.
-Alcohol or caffeine can make flushing worse.
+Alcohol or hot beverages can make flushing worse.
 There are few good treatments for those who have only flushing as the main symptoms of their rosacea, so avoiding triggers is the key.

 Flushing is always present.
 But it may worsen or get better.
 Besides redness (erythema), tiny dilated blood vessels (telangiectasia) may form a weblike pattern on one or more parts of the face.

 Acnelike lesions appear on the face.
 They are called papules, pustules, and nodules, and they tend to occur above the nose, on the cheeks, and on the chin.
 They may come and go.
 Facial redness and tiny dilated blood vessels tend to persist.

 With severe rosacea, redness and swelling may enlarge the nose (rhinophyma) due to thickening of the skin.
 Thickened skin may also occur on the forehead, chin, cheecks, and ears.
 This occurs most often in men.